 - 8.17.1 There is a requirement under Section 25 of the Local Government Act 2003 that requires the chief finance officer of a local authority to formally report to its members on the robustness of the estimates and the adequacy of its reserves when it is considering its budget and council tax. - 8.17.2 I have already outlined above in this report the key assumptions that have been made in the budget proposals for next year including an assessment of the risks and mitigating factors.
-As the chief finance officer for this Council I therefore consider that the budget estimates for 2017/18 that have been prepared are both robust and achievable. - 8.17.3 The Council's current policy is such that the minimum level of the General Fund Balance will be £3 million.
+As the Chief Finance Officer for this Council I therefore consider that the budget estimates for 2018/19 that have been prepared are both robust and achievable.

+- 8.17.3 The Council's current policy is such that the minimum level of the General Fund Balance will be £3 million.
 In the current financial climate, with uncertainty regarding the new financing of Local Government and taking into account the potential level of financial risk facing the Council in the medium term, it is proposed to maintain reserves at this higher level.
-The latest estimated position of the General Fund Balance is that it will be £3.669 million as at 31 March 2017, equivalent to 22.8% of Exeter's net revenue budget.
-The Council's current medium-term financial plan indicates that the General Fund Balance will remain fairly consistent and be £3.334 million by the end of 2020/21.

-- 8.17.4 The Council's financial strategy recognises the need to maintain a General Fund Balance to provide stability for both medium and longer term planning and to provide a contingency against unforeseen events.
+The latest estimated position of the General Fund Balance is that it will be £3.814 million as at 31 March 2018, equivalent to 25.2% of Exeter's net revenue budget.
+The Council's current medium-term financial plan indicates that the General Fund Balance will remain fairly consistent and be £3.319 million by the end of 2021/22, although savings of £2.75 million are required to deliver this. - 8.17.4 The Council's financial strategy recognises the need to maintain a General Fund Balance to provide stability for both medium and longer term planning and to provide a contingency against unforeseen events.
 In setting this minimum amount of £3 million the following have been taken into account: - - The size of the authority; - The volatility of some income and expenditure budgets; - The risks faced by the Council with regard to funding unforeseen events; - The financial risks inherent in partnerships, outsourcing deals and as accountable body for external funding. - 8.17.5 The Council's estimated revenue Reserves are as follows: -

-Earmarked 31/03/2016 £'000 31/03/2017 £'000 31/03/2018 £'000
+Earmarked 31/03/2017 £'000 31/03/2018 £'000 31/03/2019 £'000

-Total Earmarked Reserves 5,442 6,010 6,779
+Total Earmarked Reserves 5,111 5,553 5,125

 Non-Earmarked

-General Fund Balance 5,517 3,669 3,596
+General Fund Balance 5,265 3,814 3,732